ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.GetKeyXref`                     PDF only: get the value of a dictionary key :meth:`Document.GetKeysXref`                    PDF only: list the keys of object at `xref` :meth:`Document.GetXrefObject`                  PDF only: get the definition source of `xref` :meth:`Document.XrefIsFont`                     check if xref is a font object.
-:meth:`Document.XrefIsImage`                    check if xref is a image object.
-:meth:`Document.XrefIsStream`                   check if xref is a stream object.
-:meth:`Document.XrefIsXObject`                  check if xref is a form xobject.
-:meth:`Document.SetKeyXRef`                     PDF only: set the value of a dictionary key :meth:`Document.GetXrefStream`                  get decompressed xref stream.
-:meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at xref :meth:`Document.XrefXmlMetaData`                PDF only: xref of XML metadata :attr:`Document.ChapterCount`                   number of chapters
+:meth:`Document.GetKeyXref`                     PDF only: get the value of a dictionary key :meth:`Document.GetKeysXref`                    PDF only: list the keys of object at `xref` :meth:`Document.GetXrefObject`                  PDF only: get the definition source of `xref` :meth:`Document.XrefIsFont`                     check if xref is a font object :meth:`Document.XrefIsImage`                    check if xref is a image object :meth:`Document.XrefIsStream`                   check if xref is a stream object :meth:`Document.XrefIsXObject`                  check if xref is a form xobject :meth:`Document.SetKeyXRef`                     PDF only: set the value of a dictionary key :meth:`Document.GetXrefStream`                  get decompressed xref stream :meth:`Document.GetXrefStreamRaw`               PDF only: raw stream source at xref :meth:`Document.XrefXmlMetaData`                PDF only: xref of XML metadata :attr:`Document.ChapterCount`                   number of chapters